JManzur/proxmox_ubuntu_cloud_template/README.md

 ## Important considerations:

 ### SSH Key:
-In this playbook I'm setting the cloud-init ssh key to be the same as the one that came with proxmox "out of the box":
+In this playbook I'm setting the cloud-init ssh-key to be the same as the one that came with proxmox "out of the box":

 ![App Screenshot](images/proxmox_cloud_image.png)

-To use that ssk-key to connect to the vm you need to copy the private ssh key from the proxmox server to your local machine:
+To use that ssh-key to connect to the VM you need to copy the private ssh key from the proxmox server to your local machine:

 ![App Screenshot](images/proxmox_cloud_image_2.png)

-My preferred way of doing this is to simply copy the content of the key, and create the file in my local machine as follow:
+My preferred way of doing this is to simply copy the content of the key (in the proxmox host), and create a file in my local machine as follow:

 ```bash
 cd ~/.ssh/